cheind/py-motmetrics/README.md

 ```

 The evaluation and text rendering path does not import pandas.
 The dataframe is
-materialized only when `.df` is accessed; SciPy is likewise loaded only for
+materialized only when `.df` is accessed.
-UA-DETRAC `.mat` input.

 By default, `evaluate_motchallenge` uses `fmt="auto"`.
-It detects MOTChallenge text, VATIC text, and UA-DETRAC `.mat`/`.xml` files.
+It detects MOTChallenge text, VATIC text, and UA-DETRAC XML files.
 For ambiguous text files, pass the format explicitly:

 ```python
 summary = mm.evaluate_motchallenge(gt, pred, fmt="mot16")